 And that is how the scrap man was able to make enough row to wake me from my slumbers this morning.

-This story features in my new memoir of the mad Scotsman living in France, Croutons and Cheese! which will be launched this month, September 2017.
-Meantime, why not buy a copy of the first in the series, French Onion Soup!
+This story features in my new memoir of the mad Scotsman living in France, Croutons and Cheese! launched, September 2017.
+Why not buy a copy of the first in the series, French Onion Soup! too?